In this guest blog, Tony Hall from the BDAA discusses his goal of making Bristol the number one dementia-friendly city in the UK.

 - Working with Youth Moves and NCS (National Citizens Service) approximately 1000 teenagers are dementia aware.

 There are quite a lot of resources on our website, which are free downloads.
 We are continually updating the site as we want to help and support those searching for information.
-If you notice any gaps, please contact us via www.bdaa.org.uk
+You can contact us via our website: www.bdaa.org.uk